 There’s a ton of toy product animation out there now, from Lego to My Little Pony.
 It all looks like over-commercialisation and kiddy exploitation.
 The Despicable franchise has netted $1.3 billion worldwide.
 It doesn’t look set for retirement any time soon.
 Somebody is laughing all the way to a tax haven, and it isn’t the kids paying to see the films.

-- Star Rating: 3 stars
+- Star Rating: Three

 - Cast: Steve Carell, Kristen Wiig, Trey Parker